 Remember: Do NOT wring the strips out, just remove the excess water, as the wetness also prevents the strip from burning.
 Clever, eh?

-say, "Why spend good money on something when you don't need to?"
+As Grandma would say, "Why spend good money on something when you don't need to?"

 Dishes & Beverages of the Old South (1913)

 The very queen among cake makers sums up her successful baking secrets in a sentence: "The best of everything!"

 Cake will never be better than the things whereof it is made, no matter how skilled the maker.
 But it can be, and too often is, dismally worse, thus involving a waste of heaven's good gifts of sugar, butter, eggs, flour, and flavors.

 Having the best at hand, use it well.
 Isaac Walton's direction for the bait, "Use them as though you loved them," applies here as many elsewhere.

 Here's some practical secrets to baking a cake from scratch:

 As for the size of cake pan to use with a recipe, it's sometimes a guessing game even for experienced cooks.

 What I sometimes do is to have a couple of medium-sized pans (or one medium-sized pan and one smaller pan) ready for the cake batter.